 \subsubsection{Subjective Rankings}

-For analysing the subjective rankings of the representation styles, we estimated a Bayesian ordinal regression model where we used visualization style to predict the observed rankings (with participant-level random intercept). \autoref{fig:rankings} shows the results from this model as a probability that the visualization style obtains a certain rank.
-From this figure, we see that \pvalue\ typically obtains the worst rank (4), while violin CI and classic CI are the most preferred options with approximately equal probabilities for ranks 1 and 2.
-Gradient CI seems to divide opinions the most, with close to equal probabilities for each rank.
+To analyse the subjective rankings of the representations, we estimated a Bayesian ordinal regression model where we used visualization style to predict the observed rankings (with participant-level random intercept). \autoref{fig:rankings} shows the results from this model as a probability that the visualization style obtains a certain rank.
+We see that \pvalue\ typically obtains the worst rank (4), while violin CI and classic CI are the most preferred options with approximately equal probabilities for ranks 1 and 2.
+Gradient CI seems to divide opinions, with close to equal probabilities for each rank.